Tanya Gee: Death and legacy

 Late in her life, Gee was diagnosed with a rare form of cancer called chondrosarcoma.
 She was first treated in 2013 while practicing law at Nexsen Pruet.
 After appearing to recover, Gee was elected to the bench.
 However, the cancer returned in 2016, and she died on September 28, 2016.

 State Supreme Court Chief Justice Costa Pleicones appointed Gee to sit on some S.C.
 Court of Appeals cases because she was familiar with that court’s practices and she had “an incredible work ethic.”
 “She was one of the best and brightest,” Pleicones said, adding that had she lived, her career would have gone upward, perhaps “ultimately to the Supreme Court.”
 Chief Judge James Lockemy wrote in the Court's case opinion that she was the only individual to ever serve as a law clerk, chief staff attorney, and clerk of court, “culminating at the time of her death as a member of the South Carolina Court of Appeals.”
 He noted that “Judge Gee was filled with pride and happiness, as were her colleagues.”

 The University of South Carolina School of Law maintains a "Tanya A. Gee Warriors for Justice Fund," which facilitates scholarships.

+On August 16, 2024, a statue of Gee was erected at the West Columbia Riverwalk Amphitheater in West Columbia.